bbonev/eoip/README.md

     | Ethernet frame...                                             |

-Strangely enough the frame length is kept into network byte order and tunnel id in little endian byte order
+Strangely enough the frame length is kept into network byte order and tunnel ID is in little endian byte order.

 Bugs
 ----

-Consider this code as in early alpha - it is not yet well tested and probably there are lots of bugs inside.
+This code was tested and works without problems on quite a few different 32/64bit x86 systems.

+No testing was done on non-x86 and big endian hardware.

+There is no guarantee that there are no bugs left.
+Patches are welcome.

 License